 Rocket Mortgage® does not currently offer financing for kit homes.

-Nontraditional homes have become all the rage as buyers get creative on their paths to homeownership.
-The innovation of alternatives to traditional stick-built construction has made kit homes affordable, energy-efficient, customizable and accessible to more people.
-Today, you can order a high-quality kit home from Amazon and have all the materials needed to build a house delivered right to your building site.
+Nontraditional homes are becoming increasingly popular as buyers get creative on their paths toward homeownership.
+Innovations in alternative housing options have made kit homes affordable, energy-efficient, customizable and accessible to more home buyers.
+Today, you can order a high-quality kit home from prominent retailers like Amazon and have all the materials needed to build a house delivered right to your building site.

 As innovative and exciting as a kit home sounds, home building kits have been around for more than a century.
-Here’s what you need to know before you buy into their newfound momentum.
+Here’s what you need to know before you buy a kit home.

 What Is A Kit Home?

-While Amazon has revived interest in kit homes, they were extremely popular in the first half of the 20th century.
-In fact, more than 100,000 kit homes were built in the U.S. between 1908 – 1940, according to a University of Maryland archivist.
-Sears is still the most well-known kit home manufacturer from that era.
+While online retailers like Amazon have revived interest in kit homes in recent years, kit homes were extremely popular in the first half of the 20th century.
+In fact, more than 100,000 kit homes were built in the U.S. between 1908 and 1940, according to a University of Maryland archivist.
+The department store Sears is still the most well-known kit home manufacturer from that era.

 See What You Qualify For